mnettl/video_backups/README.md

 ## Instructions

-IMPORTANT: Make sure all 3 scripts are in the Desktop/tiktok_holding folder
+IMPORTANT: Make sure all 3 scripts are in the same folder.
+I'll call it tiktok_holding

-1. Transfer the camera roll photos to Desktop/tiktok_holding
+1. Transfer the camera roll photos to tiktok_holding folder

-2. Open a WSL Ubuntu terminal and navigate to that directory
+2. Open a bash terminal in that directory

 3. Run each of the scripts in order: